PIANO DI LAVORO ELETTRICO CEI 11-27

 Tests include all operations intended to check the functioning or electrical, mechanical or thermal state of an electrical system.

-The tests must be carried out by PES or PAV (if necessary, with suitability for live work in LV) or by PEC only if under the supervision of PES or PAV or the supervision of PES with regards to work without voltage or in the proximity of live parts.
+The tests must be carried out by PES or PAV (if necessary, with suitability for working under LV voltage) or by PEC only if under the supervision of PES or PAV or the supervision of PES with regards to work without voltage or in the proximity of live parts.

-- Take all necessary safety measures against electrical risk for all personnel present.
+• Take all necessary safety measures against electrical hazards for all personnel present.

 A4.Inspection